Dr Cristina Costa, Ph.D

 Information for Prospective Doctoral Research Student Supervisions

-I would be pleased to work with students interested in pursuing research in areas of inquiry related to student experience, educational and/or digital inequalities, curriculum innovation, critical digital practices and literacies, internationalisation and globalisation of education.
+I would be pleased to work with students interested in pursuing research in areas of inquiry related to student experience, widening participation, educational and/or digital inequalities, curriculum innovation, critical digital practices and literacies, internationalisation and globalisation of education.
 I also have a strong interest in working with students wishing to engage with social theories as part of their research projects.

 Indicators of Esteem

 I often examine Ph.D and Ed.D theses at different British universities.
 I have also served as an examiner for Ph.D theses and Master’s dissertations in mainland Europe (Portugal and Spain) and Brazil.

 - Co-speaker and Co-organiser: Taking stock of social theory in education research: Hybridity, methodology and critical reflexivity.
 BERA Social Theory and Education SIG